MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-picker-in-the-sharepoint-online-admin-center.md

 - Logged into Microsoft 365 and SharePoint Server from a server in your SharePoint Server farm.

-- Able to launch the Hybrid Picker as a Farm Admin with elevated permissions.
+- Able to launch the Hybrid Configuration Wizard as a Farm Admin with elevated permissions.

 > [!IMPORTANT]
-> The Hybrid Picker wizard must be launched from an on-premises server with SharePoint Server 2013, SharePoint Server 2016, or SharePoint Server 2019 installed.
+> The Hybrid Configuration Wizard must be launched from an on-premises server with SharePoint Server 2013, SharePoint Server 2016, or SharePoint Server 2019 installed.
 Launch it in the environment you want to use for your SharePoint hybrid.

-## SharePoint hybrid features offered in the Hybrid Picker
+## SharePoint hybrid features offered in the Hybrid Configuration Wizard

-Use the Hybrid Picker to either configure, or assist with the configuration of, hybrids that connect Microsoft 365 and your on-premises SharePoint environment.
+Use the Hybrid Configuration Wizard to either configure, or assist with the configuration of, hybrids that connect Microsoft 365 and your on-premises SharePoint environment.

-The Hybrid picker helps with or completes the setup of these hybrid features:
+The Hybrid Configuration Wizard helps with or completes the setup of these hybrid features:

 - **[Hybrid OneDrive](plan-hybrid-onedrive-for-business.md)** - Choosing this option will redirect on-premises My Sites/OneDrive sites to SharePoint in Microsoft 365 and OneDrive.
 After the wizard completes, any click of the OneDrive link from on-premises redirects to OneDrive in the cloud.
 Your redirection is complete and users can begin to migrate any files to their online OneDrive.
 This option also sets up hybrid user profiles.
 When users click to view a profile, they will be redirected to the profile in Microsoft 365.